Should Personal Trainers Use Client Contracts?

 Those preferring not to provide refunds for services rendered must also spell this out in the contract.
 Do not try to hide this particular clause out of fear a client may not sign up.
 Personal trainer contracts should be free of fine print and footnotes.
 Reveal all terms in an unambiguous manner.

 Also, not every client can make every session with a trainer.
 Things do come up unexpectedly, and trainers do need to understand this.
 Trainers, however, shouldn’t be under any obligation to give “no shows” a pass.
 To avoid confusion, a contract should include the rules regarding cancellations.
-Requiring a client to provide more than 24 hours notice or else get billed seems fair.
+Requiring a client to provide more than 24 hours notice in order to avoid paying for the session seems fair.

 Injury and Liability Waivers